 So anyway, today, Monday, we did language arts.
 Oh how I love language arts!

 I have soooo many language arts games.
-The ones pictured below are probably less than half of them.
+The ones pictured below are probably fewer than 1/3rd of them.

 I’m not buying new ones until we’ve played all the ones I have.
 My oldest son didn’t get that memo, as he gave me Letter Jam for Christmas so I got a new language arts game without seeking it out.
 Bonus!
 What a nice surprise!
 I love the fruity jam theme!